Reality (2014 film): Cast

-Thomas Bangalter, husband of Bouchez and former member of Daft Punk, has an uncredited cameo in the film.
+Thomas Bangalter, husband of Bouchez and former member of Daft Punk, has a cameo in the film.
 He plays the patient in the dermatologist's waiting room.

-Production

 Music

-The soundtrack consists of only the first five minutes of "Music With Changing Parts" by Philip Glass.
+The soundtrack consists of only the first five minutes of "Music with Changing Parts" by Philip Glass.

 Reception

-Critical reception

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 64% based on 25 reviews, with an average rating of 6.13/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 64% based on 25 reviews, with an average rating of 6.1/10.
 The French cinema site AlloCiné gave the film a rating of 3.6/5 stars based on 32 reviews.